Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 16. Bullish Cup and Handle pattern

-Bullish Cup and Handle pattern
+Bullish Cup and Handle pattern – A continuation pattern indicating potential upward movement.

 • What it means: it’s a signal of a strong uptrend breakout.